 What do we mean?
 Wash for at least 20 seconds with soap and warm water.
 If someone at home is sick, make sure to disinfect surfaces that are touched often.

-This also helps prevent the spread of all three viruses.
+This also helps prevent the spread of viruses and bacteria.

 Cover coughs and sneezes.